ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 linear supply, as opposed to a capped supply as in Bitcoin.
 The justification of the endowment pool is as follows.
-If the endowment pool did not exist, and the linear issuance reduced to 0.217x to provide the same inflation rate, then the total quantity of ether would be 16.5% less and so each unit would be 19.8% more valuable.
-Hence, in the equilibrium 19.8% more ether would be purchased in the sale, so each unit would once again be exactly as valuable as before.
+If the endowment pool did not exist, and the linear issuance reduced to 0.217x to provide the same inflation rate, then the total quantity of Cloiink would be 16.5% less and so each unit would be 19.8% more valuable.
+Hence, in the equilibrium 19.8% more Cloiink would be purchased in the sale, so each unit would once again be exactly as valuable as before.
 The organization would also then have 1.198x as much BTC, which can be considered to be split into two slices: the original BTC, and the additional 0.198x.
-Hence, this situation is _exactly equivalent_ to the endowment, but with one important difference: the organization holds purely BTC, and so is not incentivized to support the value of the ether unit.
+Hence, this situation is _exactly equivalent_ to the endowment, but with one important difference: the organization holds purely BTC, and so is not incentivized to support the value of the Cloiink unit.

-The permanent linear supply growth model reduces the risk of what some see as excessive wealth concentration in Bitcoin, and gives individuals living in present and future eras a fair chance to acquire currency units, while at the same time retaining a strong incentive to obtain and hold ether because the "supply growth rate" as a percentage still tends to zero over time.
+The permanent linear supply growth model reduces the risk of what some see as excessive wealth concentration in Bitcoin, and gives individuals living in present and future eras a fair chance to acquire currency units, while at the same time retaining a strong incentive to obtain and hold Cloiink because the "supply growth rate" as a percentage still tends to zero over time.
 We also theorize that because coins are always lost over time due to carelessness, death, etc, and coin loss can be modeled as a percentage of the total supply per year, that the total currency